quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Reference Tracking

-An encoder MUST ensure that a header block which references a dynamic table entry is not received by the decoder after the referenced entry has been evicted.
-Hence the encoder needs to track information about each compressed header block that references the dynamic table until that header block is acknowledged by the decoder.
+An encoder MUST ensure that a header block which references a dynamic table entry is not processed by the decoder after the referenced entry has been evicted.
+Hence the encoder needs to track information about each compressed header block that references the dynamic table until that header block is acknowledged by the decoder (see {{header-acknowledgement}}).

 ### Blocked Dynamic Table Insertions {#blocked-insertion}